Biden turns to Pennsylvania as he hammers Trump’s presidency

 Throughout, Biden’s campaign has tried to keep the focus on Trump, and Sunday was no different.
 The former vice president spoke for just 15 minutes at his first public event of the day, which started after Trump had already held rallies in two of the five states where he planned to campaign.
 Biden’s second stop, also in Philadelphia, was brief and focused on Trump along with the importance of voting in a state where many are planning to cast their ballots in person on Election Day.

-Biden’s final tours have centered on his economic proposals and a multistep plan to slow the spread of the coronavirus.
+Biden’s final tours have centered on his economic proposals and a multistep plan to slow the spread of the novel coronavirus.
 They have served as the backbone of Biden’s campaign for months now but have taken on added urgency as the swing states, along with most of the rest of the country, have been hit hard by a new spike in infections.

 “We can put an end to a president who failed to protect this nation,” Biden said at his “Souls to the Polls” event at a Black church in Philadelphia on Sunday afternoon.
 “In two days we could put an end to a presidency that fanned the flames of hate.”

-“The power to change this country is literally in your hands,” he said.
+He added: “The power to change this country is literally in your hands.”

 Biden also played up his Pennsylvania roots.
 “I live in Delaware, but I’m a Pennsylvania boy — born in Scranton,” Biden said.